ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

 * **Collection**
   * These are collected when SSH Daemon is operational
 * **Storage**
-  * UltraSeedbox Servers = Cleartext
+  * Ultraseedbox Servers = Cleartext
 * **Access and Reasons for Access**
-* Limited Access UltraSeedbox team
+* Limited Access Ultraseedbox team
-  * These are checked for possible network intrusions, checking certificates for expiry and SSH daemon troubleshooting by the UltraSeedbox Technical Support Team and are accessed only when necessary.
+  * These are checked for possible network intrusions, checking certificates for expiry and SSH daemon troubleshooting by the Ultraseedbox Technical Support Team and are accessed only when necessary.
 * **Retention**
   * Indefinite